XuXingyu-98/Bayes_Optimization/README.md

 git remote add fix https://gitlab.doc.ic.ac.uk/lg4615/bayesopt_fix_typos
 ```

 And pull from it every time you want to include the last fixes/updates to your repository.
 ```shell script
 git pull fix master
 ```

+If you notice new typos or mistakes, do not hesitate to make a merge request.